sheeny72/RPiSandB/README.md

 Plot of the Earthquake Magnitude Limit v Distance.

 This tool can be used to:
-Compare outputs (DISP, VEL, or ACC) to determine which is most suitable to give the best signal to noise ratio;
+Compare outputs (DISP, VEL, or ACC) to determine which is most suitable to give the best signal to noise ratio given the frequencies found in the background noise;
 Compare diurnal effects;
 Compare old versus new shake location or installation (such as moving the shake or new or modified vault);
 Compare different stations (e.g. compare city v country installations).